 Fallen Upon Hard Times

-The two guiding lights of Creditors in Commerce are now fallen stars and have been convicted and sentenced to hard time in Federal prison.
+The two former guiding lights of Creditors in Commerce are now fallen stars, having been convicted and sentenced to hard time in a federal penitentiary.

 On June 15th, 2015, Brandon Alexander Adams received a 40-month prison sentence.
-The following day, Gordon Leroy Hall was hammered with a stiff term of eight years.
+The following day, Gordon Leroy Hall was hammered with a even stiffer term of eight years.

-February 4th, 2014, Hall and Adams were indicted on four counts of “attempting to produce fictitious instruments purporting to be actual securities issued under the authority of The United States.”
+February 4th, 2014, Adams and Hall were indicted on four counts of “attempting to produce fictitious instruments purporting to be actual securities issued under the authority of The United States.”

 An additional fifth count was attached to Gordon Hall, a convicted felon, for knowingly possessing firearms.

-Attorneys for the United States allege that towards the end of January 2014, Hall and Adams produced two documents, one for $868,397.60 and the other for $635,176.26, in an attempt to help Hall pay off his alleged debts to the IRS.
+Attorneys for the United States allege that towards the end of January 2014, Adams and Hall produced two documents, one for $868,397.60 and the other for $635,176.26, in an attempt to help Hall pay off his alleged debts to the IRS.

 On February 7th, 2014 arrest warrants were issued and Adams was taken into custody that very day in New Mexico.
 More than two months transpired before Hall was arrested and booked in Spartanburg County, South Carolina on April 28th.

 Despite having given advice to the patrons of his seminars to avoid using a lawyer and to plead guilty when charged by government courts, Adams pled Not Guilty and there is no record of Adams attempting to avoid using a lawyer.

 The court record reveals that Adams filed a financial statement and was furnished with a court-appointed attorney.
 On the other hand, Hall clearly waived his right to court-appointed counsel (and this is where the government narration begins to get shady).
 Almost immediately upon Hall setting out to defend himself, attorneys for the United States filed a motion for a Faretta Hearing.